 Here are a few pictures from Eileen Lucietto’s garden

-Beautiful statue A robin decided to build a nest on one of Eileen’s wreaths.
-Tulips and vinca Thalia daffodils with grape hyacinths Blue Bells Hostas and primroses
+A robin decided to build a nest on one of Eileen’s wreaths.

 Stroll through the garden of Maureen Ernandez